heavygee/ahk_autoswitch_beyond/README.md

 By integrating device name changes with AutoHotkey and incorporating a full restart of NVIDIA Broadcast, this script effectively handles the nuances of switching audio inputs when SteamVR starts or stops, automating a task that otherwise would be tedious and error-prone.

 Feel free to adjust the script based on your specific microphone device names and setup!

+P.S. there is an ICO file in the images folder if you want compile the AHK to an exe for ease of running at startup.